munificent/craftinginterpreters/book/strings.md

 There are two facets to a string encoding:

 *   **What is a single "character" in a string?** How many different values are there and what do they represent?
-The first widely-adopted standard answer to this was [ASCII][].
+The first widely adopted standard answer to this was [ASCII][].
 It gave you 127 different character values and specified what they were.
 It was great... if you only ever cared about English.
-While it has weird, mostly-forgotten characters like "record separator" and "synchronous idle", it doesn't have a single umlaut, acute, or grave.
+While it has weird, mostly forgotten characters like "record separator" and "synchronous idle", it doesn't have a single umlaut, acute, or grave.
 It can't represent "jalapeño", "naïve", <span name="gruyere">"Gruyère"</span>, or "Mötley Crüe".